 B Lymphocytes and Antibody Production

-- Activation: When antigen binds, B cell becomes activated
+- Activation: The B cell becomes activated and divides rapidly (clonal expansion)

-- Antibody Production: Plasma cells secrete thousands of antibodies per second
+- Plasma cells: Most daughter cells become plasma cells — antibody factories that release thousands of antibodies per second